-One of the most frustrating is that at some point, one or more of your plants will have a pest problem.
+There are a few unavoidable certainties in the wide world of plant care.
+One of the most frustrating is that one or more of your plants will have a pest problem at some point.

 Plenty of pesticides exist to deal with these frustrating critters, but who wants chemicals?

-Neem oil is highly effective but may work too slow against an advanced infestation.
+Neem oil is highly effective but may work too slowly against an advanced infestation.

 Thankfully, there’s another all-natural solution you might not have considered to kill spider mites: diatomaceous earth.